seL4/docs/projects/sel4/frequently-asked-questions.md

 That being said, we are currently working on:

-- verification of the RISC-V kernel
+- verification of the Aarch64 kernel
-- completing the 64-bit Arm version (multicore and hypervisor support)
 - verification of multicore seL4
 - [time protection](https://trustworthy.systems/publications/csiroabstracts/Ge_YCH_19.abstract?bib=combined) as a principled prevention of timing channels (this one is still very much cutting-edge research)